MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Remove-MgEducationMeAssignmentSubmissionOutcome.md

 Delete a feedback resource from a submission.
 This can only be done by a teacher.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaEducationMeAssignmentSubmissionOutcome](/powershell/module/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationMeAssignmentSubmissionOutcome?view=graph-powershell-beta)

 ## SYNTAX